MasoudJTehrani/PCLA/README.md

 * Is fully compatible with the latest version of CARLA and independent of the Leaderboard’s specific CARLA version.
 * Includes nine different high-performing ADAs trained with 17 distinct training seeds.

 Paper available at <a href="https://arxiv.org/abs/2503.09385">Arxiv</a>.
-It will be published at the FSE 2025 demonstration track.
+It will be published at the <a href="https://conf.researchr.org/track/fse-2025/fse-2025-demonstrations?#program">FSE 2025 demonstration track<a>.

 </p>